Infinitode/Infinitode/README.md

 #### Latest changes:

+- New models now available through the `Dungen API`.
-- New models for `Dungen AI` on Huggingface spaces: https://huggingface.co/spaces/InfinitodeLTD/Dungen
+- 9 new models for `Dungen AI` on Huggingface spaces: https://huggingface.co/spaces/InfinitodeLTD/Dungen
 - New mobile navigation bar on the website, with some style improvements: https://infinitode.netlify.app
 - Password quiz `game` on the website!
 Head over to: https://infinitode.netlify.app/apps/password-game/ to start playing.
 - Updated `BlurJS` to version `1.3` with added support for multiple animations and new timing parameters to adjust easing.
 View more in the docs: https://infinitode-docs.gitbook.io/documentation/package-documentation/blurjs-package-documentation